mattzzz/cars/README.md

-# cars
+# racing-cars-predictor

-## Cars is a simple webapp to predict and classify a photo of a single seater racing car
+## This is a simple webapp to predict and classify a photo of a single seater racing car

 Will classify either: